 Your Blog Host

 Once you’ve chosen your blog domain, choosing a blog host and getting your hosting set up is the next big step.
 There are many to choose from, and it can be overwhelming for a new blogger.
-For self-hosted blogs, my favorite host is Bluehost.
-I’ve been blogging for more than two years and still use them today.
-It is an investment, but at $3.95 per month, it’s one of the most affordable options, and they have great customer service options.
-There are plenty of tutorials available online for setting up your Bluehost account, along with your self-hosted blog.
+For self-hosted blogs, my favorite host is Siteground.
+I moved to Siteground after having issues with my previous hosting company, and I’ve been very happy so far.
+I’ve had zero downtime and the customer service is excellent.
+There are plenty of tutorials available online for setting up your self-hosted blog using Siteground or any other hosting provider.

 Your Blog Design